 Limited companies may be liable to a Corporation Tax bill when selling commercial property.
 Similarly, an individual may incur a Capital Gains Tax (CGT) liability on corresponding gains.

-Company assessment specialist AKG have awarded our SIPP business a rating of ‘B’ for the second consecutive year, meaning our financial strength has been deemed ‘strong’.
+We have been awarded an AKG** rating of ‘B’ for the third consecutive year, indicating that our financial strength has been deemed “strong”.